 - plan and question

 - reflect on their learning

 A developmental learning continuum is an assessment tool for based on teacher observations.
 It describes what teachers see and hear students doing, as they demonstrate their literacy.
 Many teachers already use continuums for assessing learning in reading, writing and numeracy.

 What is the Developmental Continuum for Literacy with ICT Across the Curriculum?

 The Developmental Continuum for Literacy with ICT paints a picture of how students develop their critical and creative thinking, in curricular context as they use ICT responsibly and ethically.

 - The Developmental Continuum for Literacy with ICT is congruent with and infused with existing concepts across the curriculum; ICT is not a separate “curriculum” in K–12,

-- the focus is on what students can do; learners of any age are able to find themselves on the continuum, from novices to experts, from pre-K students to Senior Years students
+- the focus is on what students can do; learners of any age are able to find themselves on the continuum, from novices to experts, from pre-K students to Senior Years students and beyond.

 - continuums are focused on the student; the Developmental Continuum for Literacy with ICT provides a vehicle for students to self-assess and set goals for their learning.